-Lenovo swings to forecast-beating first quarter profit
+Lenovo swings to forecast-beating first quarter profit; PC revenue jumps

 HONG KONG (Reuters) - Chinese PC maker Lenovo Group swung to a profit and beat estimates in the first quarter on Thursday, helped by a sharp jump in revenue.

-Net profit came in at $77 million for the three months ended in June, compared with a loss of $72.3 million in the same period a year.
+Net profit came in at $77 million for the three months ended in June, compared with a loss of $72.3 million in the same period a year earlier when it was hit by higher costs amid a shortage of components.

 That was ahead of an average estimate of $59.37 million from six analysts polled by Thomson Reuters I/B/E/S.

-Revenue rose 19 percent from a year earlier to $11.91 billion, compared with an average analyst estimate of $11.26 billion.
+Revenue rose 19 percent from a year earlier to $11.91 billion, its second straight quarter of double-digit revenue growth.

-(This version of the story corrects figure in paragraph three to “million” from “billion”.)
+“The group remains confident in its core PC business, and aims to grow at a premium to the market in revenue without compromising on profitability,” Chairman Yang Yuanqing said in the statement.

 Reporting by Sijia Jiang and Donny Kwok; Editing by Edwina Gibbs